Guía docente de Juicios y Toma de Decisiones (M30/56/2/32)

 Prerrequisitos y/o Recomendaciones

-It is recommended for the student to have an English level sufficient to follow lessons and participate in them.
+It is mandatory for the student to have an English level sufficient to follow the lectures and participate in them.

 Competencias